arialdomartini/grasp-it/src/WhenToUseExceptions/README.md

 Why do we suggest this approach to exceptions?
 Well, an exception represents an immediate, nonlocal transfer of control — it's a kind of cascading goto.
 Programs that use exceptions as part of their normal processing suffer from all the readability and maintainability problems of classic spaghetti code.
 These programs break encapsulation: routines and their callers are more tightly coupled via exception handling.

+# Challenge

+This directory contais a C# project where Exceptions are heavily used to manage the ordinary workflow.
+The goal is to refactor the code, and remove all the exception handling cases where exceptions have been used for the ordinary workflow and not for exceptional cases.

+## Details

+The program implements an online wallett.
+Its code is test covered, and ideally requirements could be inferred from tests.
+Nevertheless, the most important requirements are listed below, for the sake of clarity:

+* Money can be withdrawn from an instance of `Wallet`, as long as its property `Balance` does not get negative;
+* Any attempts to withdraw more money than available fails, and as a consequence a loanshark is alerted, so he can get ready to make a loan offer;
+* Withdrawing more than 1000 euros implies a 2 euros tax;
+* `Balance` must be big enough for the withdrawn and for the eventual tax, or the case is treated as an attempt to withdraw more money than available;
+* A `Wallet` is either owned by a physical person (stored in the field `WalletOwner`) or, in case `WalletOwner` is `null`, by a non-profit organization.
+Non-profit organizations' withdrawns are always tax free;
+* Any tax payment must be logged to file.

+As usual, in the code all the wrong practices have been taken to the limit.
+Even if the code has been developed in TDD, it is plagued by a lot of problems.

+## Questions

+* Pragmatic Programmer suggests an equivalence between exceptions and `goto`s, and claims that that use of exceptions makes the code affected to the same problems of non-structured code.
+Ths program contains a pretty hidden resource leak.
+Can you spot (and fix) it?
+* Kent Beck recommends that in the Red/Green/Refactor phases, in the Green one